bhongy/data-ts/README.md

 - https://github.com/futurize/futurize
 - https://github.com/fluture-js

+Note: this project does not implemented to be in compliant with [Fantasyland](https://github.com/fantasyland/fantasy-land) but I draw a lot of inspiration from it.
+I however opt to be in consistent with Haskell interfaces but adapt it to be ergonomic in Typescript/Javascript.

 ## Brain dump

 - semigroup/monoid is useful because it allows you to implement pairwise funtions/operators and they will just work on your monoid (e.g. list).
 With associativity and that allows divide & conquer algorithms, parallelization, and incremental accumulation.
-- function composition can be a monoid if the functions have the same type of input and output (endomorphisms)
+- function composition can be a monoid if the functions have the same type of input and output (endomorphism)
 - hence, a monad is just a monoid in the category of endofunctors

 > A **functor** is a structure-preserving transformation between categories.
 It's some way to map objects from one category to objects of another category while also preserving the arrows between objects—think of it as a category homomorphism. ...
 An **endofunctor** is a functor from one category back to the same category.